edf-hpc/puppet-hpc/examples/modules/complex/README.md

 ### What complex affects

 The module installs complex software in both client and server modes.
-It manages the configuration files and services.
+It manages the configuration files and server service.

 ### Setup Requirements